joppx25/gotaskade/README.md

 # GoTaskade

 A task management application where users can create, organize, and track daily tasks.
+Built as a decoupled SPA (frontend) + API (backend) architecture, containerized with Docker for a single-command setup.

 ## Tech Stack